 - Mobile phones and cameras are fine if you do not use the flash

 The Art Institute courtyard is a scenic spot for photos, with the Triton fountain from 1926 acting as a worthy focal point.
-Other photogenic attractions include the Chagall America Windows, Nighthawks by Edward Hopper and American Gothic by Grant Wood.
+Other photogenic attractions in this Chicago art museum include the Chagall America Windows, Nighthawks by Edward Hopper and American Gothic by Grant Wood.

 Address: 111 S Michigan Ave, Chicago, IL 60603